GuyRayOv/Stocks/README.md

 1. **Data Preparation** – Download a TKL from YF + Exhogen indexes, data prep as time series table for ML/XGB (total of ~300 features)
 2. **Feature Selection** – Using ML/XGB model to select best 20 features for each stock.
 Saving the
 3. **Racing NN models** – Testing LSTM, GRU, CNN and Mix-combinations of the three model.
-Each model is tested for: 1) all features selected bu XGB 2) only exhogen features 3) only the TKL data
+4. **Best features for the NN** - Each MM model is tested for: 1) all features selected bu XGB 2) only exhogen features 3) only the TKL data
-4. **Prediction** – Using best MM model and best features (selecetd by the next NN model) to predict next few days for the TKL
+5. **Prediction** – Using best MM model and best features (selecetd by the next NN model) to predict next few days for the TKL

-Each stage is implemented in a dedicated **Jupyter notebook (.ipynb)** to ensure modularity, clarity, and reproducibility.
+Stages 1-2 implemented in a dedicated **Jupyter notebook (.ipynb)** to ensure modularity, clarity, and reproducibility.
+Stages 3-4 are also in a dedicated **Jupyter notebook (.ipynb)** Stage  5 in a dedicated  **Jupyter notebook (.ipynb)**

 ---